pandoc/lua-filters/short-captions/README.md

 # Short captions in \LaTeX\ output

 For latex output, this filter uses the attribute `short-caption` for figures so that the attribute value appears in the List of Figures, if one is desired.
+It does not work for tables and listings yet.
+But it works with pandoc-crossref, regardless of the order of application.

 # Usage